-When you create an account for your child, we’ll ask for personal information about them, like their name, date of birth, gender, height, and weight.
+When you create an account for your child, we will ask for personal information about them, like their name, date of birth, gender, height, and weight.
 You or your child may choose to share certain additional information with us.

 Your child’s Fitbit device collects data to track their activity during the day.
 This includes their steps, sleep, active minutes, and more.
 When their devices sync with a Fitbit app, data on their device is transferred to our servers.
 Fitbit does not collect location tracking data from your child.